-- Surprise Billing The No Surprises Act states that patient should not be receiving an unexpected bill from a health care provider or facility which would be considered a surprise bill.
-Also, patients have the right to receive a good faith estimate at least one business day before your medical service or item.
-If a patient receives a bill that is at least \$400 more than the good faith estimate, they can dispute the bill within 120 days.
-Under the law, healthcare providers need to give patients who do not have insurance or who are not using insurance an estimate of the bill for medical items and services.
-The Medical Center will go live with the price estimator project by the end of the first quarter of 2023 to meet the CMS second quarter requirement. - The Patient Protection and Affordable Care Act of 2010 The uncertainty of the Affordable Care Act (ACA) will continue to have a profound economic impact on the nation's healthcare system and on the Medical Center in particular.
+- The Patient Protection and Affordable Care Act of 2010 The uncertainty of the Affordable Care Act (ACA) will continue to have a profound economic impact on the nation's healthcare system and on the Medical Center in particular.
 Among the numerous provisions of the Act, those with the greatest effect on the Medical Center include the Medicaid population expansion and the individual mandate, both of which enlarged the Medical Center's insured population and concomitantly shrink its uninsured population; and the decrease of associated Medicare disproportionate share hospital (DSH) payments.
 However, it is uncertain how future congressional actions may impact the ACA.
 Other legislation that may impact the Medical Center include Medicare prospective payment system rate changes; and the resurgence in Medicare and Medicaid programs use of Recovery Audit Collectors (RAC) to recover allegedly improper payments. - The American Recovery and Reinvestment Act of 2009 The American Recovery and Reinvestment Act of 2009 (ARRA) mandated a reduction to the applicable percentage of increase to the Inpatient Prospective Payment System payment rate for eligible hospitals that are not meaningful Electronic Health Record (EHR) users.
-The hospital successfully demonstrated meaningful use of Certified EHR Technology during calendar year 2018 to 2021 and is on track to meet the measures for 2022. - Medicare Sequestration On April 1, 2013, a provision of the Budget Control Act of 2011 requiring mandatory across-the-board reductions in Federal spending commenced (commonly referred to as sequestration).
+The hospital successfully demonstrated meaningful use of Certified EHR Technology during calendar year 2018 to 2022 and is on track to meet the measures for 2023. - Medicare Sequestration On April 1, 2013, a provision of the Budget Control Act of 2011 requiring mandatory across-the-board reductions in Federal spending commenced (commonly referred to as sequestration).
 The provision included a 2% reduction to Medicare payments made to healthcare providers, including payments made under the meaningful use incentive program.
 The payment reduction is effective until 2023, however it is not possible to determine how future congressional actions to reduce the federal deficit will impact the Medical Center's revenues.

-Due to the COVID-19 Pandemic the 2% reduction to Medicare payments was halted.
+Due to the COVID-19 Pandemic the 2% reduction to Medicare payments were halted.
 The Coronavirus Aid, Relief, and Economic Security (CARES) Act suspended the sequestration payment adjustment from May 1 through December 31, 2020.
 The Consolidated Appropriations Act, 2021, extended the suspension period to March 31, 2021.
-An Act to Prevent Across-the-Board

-Direct Spending Cuts, and for Other Purposes, signed into law on April 14, 2021, extends the suspension period to December 31, 2021.
+An Act to Prevent Across-the-Board Direct Spending Cuts, and for Other Purposes, signed into law on April 14, 2021, extended the suspension period to December 31, 2021.

 Congress passed legislation on December 9, 2021 that continued to suspend the 2% sequestration reduction through March 31, 2022.
 This same legislation reduced the sequestration cuts to 1% from April through June 2022.
-Effective July 2022 the 2% reduction to Medicare payments resumed.
+Effective July 2022 the 2% reduction to Medicare payments resumed and has remained in effect.